zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 * serial port over USB (K20)

-See `PROCEDURES`_ for using third-party tools to load and debug (in system mode with no OS awareness) a Zephyr-based project on the target.
+See `Procedures`_ for using third-party tools to load and debug (in system mode with no OS awareness) a Zephyr-based project on the target.
 Debugging is done with :abbr:`GNU Debugger (GDB)`, using Eclipse plugins.